elenderg/PAL-1000/instruções de compilação.md

 `create [work] from/given/with/using [url]`

-It consists of 4 "monikettes": the string "create", the parameter type "[work]", the string "from/given/with/using", and the parameter type "[url]".
+It consists of 4 "_monikettes": the string "_create", the parameter type "_[work]", the string "_from/given/with/using", and the parameter type "_[url]".

 132. We should uncomment the monikette thing now...